 Next, implement the suggestions we’ve laid out in How to Build an Infectious Company Culture.
 This will equip you with long-term practices that will take your culture from paper to real life.

 Among their clients, employees, and the market, companies with a phenomenal culture stand out.
-Make culture a priority in 2019 and you’ll see it transform from an idea to a competitive asset.
+Make culture a priority right now, and you’ll see it transform from an idea to a competitive asset.